lilyball/textmate-bundles/Review/Tools/tmread/doc/tm_dialog_read_help.md

 #### Bash Function

-A bash function is provided to initialize the environment  ...
+A bash function is provided to launch a process that you want to use tm\_dialog_read  ...

-*Note here about where the tm_dialog_read_init.sh file lives*
+*Note here about where the tm_dialog_read.sh file lives*

-	tm_dialog_read_init -n MyNib -p "My Prompt" -t "My Title" -s "My Default String"
+    tm_dialog_read_exec -n MyNib -p "My Prompt" -t "My Title" -s "My Default String" -e somescript.sh

-All arguments are optional.
+The `-n`, `-p`, `-t` and `-s` switches are optional.
+The `-e` switch is mandatory and that argument to it is the command that will be executed with the correct environment to use tm\_dialog_read.

 #### Ruby Method